LoganKaval/MulBX/README.md

 # WARNING:
 This is For Debian and Debian Based Linux Distrobutions!
-This Script Will NOT Work Properly on Arch Linux, openSuse, NixOS, Gentoo, Fedora, etc.
+This Script Will NOT Work Properly on Arch Linux, OpenSUSE, NixOS, Gentoo, Fedora, etc.
 Some Debian GNU/Linux Distrobutions Might Also Experiance Problems.